White Hall, California

 White Hall (formerly, Whitehall and Randall) is a small unincorporated community in El Dorado County, California, United States.
-It is located on the South Fork of the American River 2.5 mi east of Riverton, at an elevation of 3383 feet (1031 m).
+It is located on the South Fork of the American River, 2.5 mi east of Riverton, at an elevation of 3383 feet (1031 m).
 The ZIP code is 95726.
-The community is inside area code 530.
+The community is served by area code 530.

 A post office operated at Randall from 1917 to 1937.
 The name Randall commemorates Albert B. Randall, its first postmaster.